EmileCadorel/netez-d/README.md

 ## Example

 - Protocol:
-  The class EzProto, is common to *Client* and *Server*.
+  The class EzProto, is shared by *Client* and *Server*.
 It's use to enable the communication

   ```D
       class Protocol : netez.EzProto {